 - If your camera isn’t capable of being set for RAW, shoot in color for the reasons just cited.

 - Shoot with the intention of creating black and white images.
 The best black and white images are generally those intended to be that way from the beginning.
 If you’re not an old hand at black and white photography then it’s important to train yourself to think and visualize in black in white and shoot specifically with that in mind.
 Of course you can discover an image that looks great as a monochrome after the fact but your rate of successful black and white images will be much higher with that intention behind them.

-- Set the LCD screen on the back of your camera for Monochrome.
-Most cameras will allow you to shoot raw and also be able to view the images on the LCD in black and white/monochrome.
+- Set your JPEGs to Monochrome and you’ll see a BW image on your LCD or in your EVF.
+Most cameras will allow you to shoot raw and also be able to view the images on the LCD (screen on the back) or EVF (viewfinder on mirrorless cameras) in black and white/monochrome.
 This helps you to visualize in black and white as you’re shooting.
 Canon calls it “Picture Style” and Nikon calls it “Picture Control”.
-You’ll want to set your camera to shoot RAW + JPEG- meaning it will shoot both of these at the same time and what you will be viewing on the LCD is the black and white JPEG.
+You’ll want to set your camera to shoot RAW + JPEG- meaning it will shoot both of these at the same time and what you will be viewing on the LCD/EVF is the black and white JPEG.
 You want the raw image too for optimum conversion to black and white later.

 - A word of caution here.
-The LCD on the back of your camera is NOT very accurate whether you view in color or black and white.
-If you treat it as a general guideline it can be helpful but don’t try to judge nuances from the LCD.
+Most LCDs are NOT very accurate whether you view in color or black and white.
+If you treat it as a general guideline it can be helpful but don’t try to judge nuances from the LCD or even an EVF.

 - Compose without color.
 This is a mental challenge.
 When you’re looking at or thinking about a scene, subject, or moment to capture, ask yourself: Will this image tell the the story best in black and white?
 This means trying to think about the lighting, subject, and tonal values over any influence from color.
 Look for images you can create that are compelling without color.